Empowering Voters

 Don’t use a Sharpie to mark your ballot–it bleeds thru.
 Use a black ball point pen or a pencil.

 If you prefer, you may get an absentee ballot for state and federal elections online.
-Some towns also post the town election ballots online.
+Some towns also post the town election absentee applications online.
 Download then fill out and return the application well in advance of the election to your town or city clerk’s office.

 https://www.sos.nh.gov/elections/voters/absentee-ballots